-In this section you will find information on the government's road safety strategy, road safety survey results, and information on holiday road tolls
+In this section you will find information on the government's road safety strategy, road safety survey results, and information on number of holiday road deaths

 Significant reductions in the number of fatalities on our roads have been made in recent years, but more needs to be done.